brooklynrail/brooklynrail-platform/content/events/2021/03/to-declare-a-new-world-march-guest-critic-panel-with-will-fenstermaker-friends.md

 title: "To Declare a New World: March Guest Critic Panel with Will Fenstermaker & Friends"
-summary: Join us for the Rail's March Guest Critic Panel with Sarah Cowan, Pac Pobric, Kaitlyn Kramer, and Will Fenstermaker led by Rail managing editor Charles Schultz.
+summary: Join us for the Rail's March Guest Critic Panel with Sarah Cowan, Pac Pobric, Kaitlyn Kramer, and Will Fenstermaker led by Rail Managing Editor Charles Schultz.
 We'll conclude with a poetry reading from Cynthia Cruz.
 people:
   - person: sarah-cowan